 DIVORCE AND PROPERTY DIVISIONS

-At the Law Offices of Michael J. Vergis, we represent clients in family law matters such as child custody, child support, and divorce and property divisions.
+At the Law Offices of Michael J. Vergis, our family law attorneys represent clients in family law matters such as child custody, child support, and divorce and property divisions.
 A lot rides on family law issues, as legal decisions will significantly affect everyone involved.
 As such, there is a lot to consider when handling any of these matters.

-Michael Vergis understands the delicate nature of divorce and property divisions.
+Bossier City divorce lawyer Michael Vergis understands the delicate nature of divorce and property divisions.
 It can require heavy litigation and mediation to protect your assets and ensure you receive a fair distribution of property.
-If you are in the process of divorce and need assistance in your property division case, contact our offices today to see how we can help you.
+If you are in the process of divorce and need legal guidance in your property division case, contact our Bossier City lawyers today to see how we can help you.

 Bossier Divorce Lawyer

-A party can file for an immediate divorce only in the case that their spouse committed adultery or has been convicted of a crime punishable by a life sentence in prison.
+A party can file for an immediate divorce only in the case that their spouse committed adultery, domestic violence, or has been convicted of a crime punishable by a life sentence in prison.
 However, an immediate divorce in the case that a spouse cheated might not be in the best interest of the other spouse.
-This is because it can reduce the amount of temporary alimony he or she may receive before the divorce is finalized.
+This is because it can reduce the amount he or she may receive in temporary alimony in Louisiana before the divorce finalizes.

-In property division cases, property will fall into two separate categories: marital property and separate property.
+In family law cases involving property division, property will fall into two separate categories: marital property and separate property.
 It is not uncommon for the lines between these two categories to become blurred, as many people aren’t sure what constitutes marital property from separate.
 We’ll explain the difference between the two below.

 Marital property includes any assets, property, income, and debts that a couple accumulated during their marriage.
 This includes, but is not limited to, the following: